Characteristic cycles for coadmissible D-modules on smooth rigid analytic curves: Sub-holonomic -modules

-One can prove, using the arguments of \cite[section 1.3]{adriano}, that for any point $x \in \suppi(\M_\X)$, the modules $(\Mkr)_x$ are free of the same finite rank over $\vqp$ as soon $k \geq r \geq 1$ are large enough.
+We proved in \cite[section 6.2]{hallopeau3}, using the arguments of \cite[section 1.3]{adriano}, that for any point $x \in \suppi(\M_\X)$, the modules $(\Mkr)_x$ are free of the same finite rank over $\vqp$ as soon as $k \geq r \geq 1$ are large enough.
 We define the multiplicity $m_x(\M_\X) = m_C(\M_\X)$ of the vertical component $C$ of $\Char(\M_\X)$ passing though $x$ to be this common rank.
 We denote by $\Irr(\M_\X)$ the set of vertical irreducible components of the characteristic variety $\Char(\M_\X)$.
 The characteristic cycle of $\M_\X$ is then given by the finite formal sum

 where we always identify $\X$ with the zero section of its cotangent space $T^*\X$.
 If $\M_\X = 0$, then all the multiplicities of $\M_\X$ are equal to zero and $\CC(\M) = 0$.
 The following result is demonstrated in \cite[section 6.2]{hallopeau3}.